-At Rosebud, Chef Ron Eyester also reveals that time is an essential ingredient in his recipe.
+Chef Ron Eyester reveals that time is an essential ingredient in his recipe (this chef is worth seeking out, wherever he’s working).
 “Our chicken requires a lot of preparation,” he says.
 Using only boneless breasts from Springer Mountain, “we brine the chicken in salt water for 24 hours and then in a seasoned buttermilk brine—using local buttermilk from Johnston Dairy—for an additional 36 hours.”
 The fine texture of his coating may be explained by his use of what he calls “seasoned White Lily flour.”

 But chefs won’t spill all their secrets.

 “I like to use a large breast with a wing, sometimes referred to as a Coleman cut,” says Chef Alison Lueker of Sun In My Belly.
 “I soak my chicken in a buttermilk brine for two days, dredge it in some seasoned flour and fry it in canola oil.”
 She admits to using a mix of spices, but smiles and says, “Feel free to guess, but I’m going to keep my cards close to my chest on this one.”
 Each bite of the sublime combination of her flaky coating and juicy meat make for a delicious investigation.